Jo-Zh/lba/README.md

 <li>Set a real email backend to recovery password</li>
 <li>Registered User email set to unique because of above</li>
 <li>Comments trees created!</li>
+<li>not use decouple to hide password, changed to use environment variables, less plugin...</li>
 </ul>